-By taking these concepts a little further you can find the right wine match for a variety of soups, stews, chilis and chowders.
-Here are some pairings to get you started:
+By taking these concepts a little further you can find the right wine match for a variety of soups, stews, chilis, and chowders.

-A Cream of Chicken Soup on the other hand would likely prefer a Sauvignon Blanc or Viognier.
+- Cream of Chicken Soup, on the other hand, would likely prefer a Sauvignon Blanc or Viognier.

-For French Onion Soup give a French Beaujolais or Beaujolais Nouveau a go or perhaps opt for a White Burgundy.
+- For French Onion Soup try a French Beaujolais or Beaujolais Nouveau or perhaps opt for a White Burgundy.

-A New England Clam Chowder needs a well oaked Chardonnay.
-Speaking of chowder, perhaps you are a Corn Chowder fan, if so grab the nearest bottle of German Riesling (dry) and let it knock your socks off!
+- New England Clam Chowder needs a well-oaked Chardonnay.
+Speaking of chowder, perhaps you are a Corn Chowder fan; if so, grab the nearest bottle of German Riesling (dry) and let it knock your socks off!

-Keep in mind that there are no hard and fast rules for pairing wine with foods and specifically soups, stews and the like; however, there are certainly some wines that will enhance a pot of soup infinitely better than others.
+Keep in mind that there are no hard and fast rules for pairing wine with foods and specifically soups, stews, and the like; however, there are certainly some wines that will enhance a pot of soup infinitely better than others.
 So experiment with some of these listings and try your own.
-If you find any tip top matches, be sure to share them on the wine forum.